-One reason why the garden is a popular place to visit is that it is located in a region of Scania that is intensely farmed and doesn't have many "natural" areas for people to enjoy.
+One reason why the garden is a popular place to visit is that it is located in a region of Scania that is intensely farmed and doesn't have many natural areas for people to enjoy.

-Pegasus Garden is also a place where people come to learn about ecological practices in cultivation, construction, and land management at the talks and workshops that we offer.
+Pegasus Garden is a place where people come to learn about ecological practices in cultivation, construction, and land management at talks and workshops.